wajeeh005/100-Days-coding/Day 1/README.md

-Write a program that switches the values stored in the variables a and b. s
+# Write a program that switches the values stored in the variables a and b.

-Example Input
+### Example Input
   a: 3
   b: 5

-Example Output
+### Example Output
   a: 5
   b: 3